nsharpe/interview/README.md

 You can run the application two ways.
 One with h2 as the database, and secondarily with mysql as the database.

 ### Run with H2
+H2 environments are an in memory database.
+They are generally helpful with testing where data persistance is not an issue.
 ```
 ./gradlew clean restEndpoint:bootRun --args='--spring.profiles.active=rest_only'
 ```